abhilashjp/lookupapp/docs/how-to-verify/dic-czech.md

 Example DIC :  45799504

-A successful verifiction of the GST on the GST registry lookup tool will return the following details
+A successful verifiction of the DIC on the MOJE DANĚ website will return the following details

 * VAT identification number (DIC)